MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-app-queries.md

 - **App tag**: Select whether the app was sanctioned or unsanctioned or not tagged.
 In addition, you can create a custom tag for your app and then use it to filter for specific types of apps.
 - **Apps and domains**: Enables you to search for specific apps or apps used in specific domains.
 - **Categories**: The categories filter, which is located on the left of the page, enables you to search for types of apps according to app categories, for example Social network apps, Cloud storage apps, etc. You can select multiple categories at a time, or a single category, and then apply the basic and advanced filters on top of these.
-- **Compliance risk factor**: Lets you search for a specific standards, certification and compliances that the app may comply with (HIPAA, ISO 27001, SOC 2, PCI-DSS, etc.).
+- **Compliance risk factor**: Lets you search for a specific standards, certification, and compliance that the app may comply with (HIPAA, ISO 27001, SOC 2, PCI-DSS, etc.).
 - **General risk factor**: Lets you search for general risk factors such as Consumer popularity, Data center locale, etc.
 - **Risk score**: Lets you filter apps by risk score so that you can focus on, for example, reviewing only very risky apps.
 You can also override the risk score set by Cloud App Security.
-For more information see [Working with the risk score](risk-score.md).
+For more information, see [Working with the risk score](risk-score.md).
 - **Security risk factor**: Enables you to filter based on specific security measures (such as Encryption at rest, multi-factor authentication, etc.).
-- **Usage**: Lets you filter based on the usage statistics of this app, such as apps with less than or more than a specified amount of **data uploads**, apps with more than or less than a specified number of **Users**.
+- **Usage**: Lets you filter based on the usage statistics of this app, such as apps with less than or more than a specified number of **data uploads**, apps with more than or less than a specified number of **Users**.
 - **Legal**: Lets you filter based on all the regulations and policies that are in-place to ensure data protection and privacy of the app's users, such as GDPR, DMCA, and data retention policy.

 ### Creating and managing custom app tags